merlos/OpenPing/README.md

 The app is not yet published on the App Store

 ## Hey, merlos, why did you create Open Ping?
-During a lot of time I used [Mocha Ping Lite](https://mochasoft.dk/iphone_ping.htm) which was fine and free though with a careless user interface.
+During a lot of time I used [Mocha Ping Lite](https://mochasoft.dk/iphone_ping.htm) which was fine and free.
 I only used the ping a single IP, and I usually pinged a few IPs or domains... but main problem was accessing the history.
-I wanted to just tap on the domain.
+Most of the time I just wanted to ping some domain or IP that I already pinged in the past, I wanted to tap on the domain.
 So, one day I did some research on existing libraries, et voilá.

 ## Acknoledgements